-The length of time that BWC recordings are stored varies by jurisdiction, and is largely dictated by agencyspecific policies, statutes or regulations governing evidence retention.64 Evidence retention is an area of concern for prosecutors, as for the most part it is the prosecutors, and not police, who determine what evidence is useful to prove a case.
+The length of time that BWC recordings are stored varies by jurisdiction, and is largely dictated by agency-specific policies, statutes or regulations governing evidence retention.64 Evidence retention is an area of concern for prosecutors, as for the most part it is the prosecutors, and not police, who determine what evidence is useful to prove a case.
 However, rather than at the prosecutor's discretion, the primary determinative factor for the retention of BWC video recordings has generally been whether a recording has initially been tagged as "evidentiary" or "non-evidentiary" by the recording officer.65 The recording officer may not have a full understanding of how a recording can assist in a case and may, therefore, incorrectly tag it as non-evidentiary.
-It is, therefore, important for prosecutors to work with police departments to define (i) what recordings are considered "evidentiary", (ii) the individual(s) responsible for making this determination, and (iii) how an incorrect designation can be revised when identified.
+It is, therefore, important for prosecutors to work with police departments to define (i) what recordings are considered "evidentiary", (ii) the responsible individual(s) for making this determination, and (ii) how an incorrect designation can be revised when identified.

 - Non-Evidentiary Retention Time: BWC recordings that are tagged as "non-evidentiary" are the recorded events that do not correspond to a pending case.
-Times vary between jurisdictions, but non-evidentiary recordings are typically deleted after 60 or 90 days, thereby saving storage expenses for recordings that will likely never be needed for evidentiary purposes.66 Some departments retain recordings for even shorter periods and others may save the recordings for up to a year or two.67 On occasion, however, the officer might incorrectly tag something as "non-evidentiary" and evidence will be lost.68 Prosecutors should take steps to understand the protocols under which BWC recordings are initially deemed "evidentiary" or "non-evidentiary" by police departments in their jurisdiction. - BWC Recording With No Tag: Problems can arise when an officer fails to tag a recording.
-For instance, the Dallas Police Department automatically deletes untagged footage after 90 days,69 and Las Vegas after only 45 days.70 Failure to tag the footage may simply be an oversight by the officer, rather than any true evaluation of the evidentiary value of the recording.
+Times vary between jurisdictions, but non-evidentiary recordings are typically deleted after 60 or 90 days, thereby saving storage expenses for recordings that will likely never be needed for evidentiary purposes.
+66 Some departments retain recordings for even shorter periods and others may save the recordings for up to a year or two.
+67 On occasion, however, the officer might incorrectly tag something as "non-evidentiary" and evidence will be lost.
+68 Prosecutors should take steps to understand the protocols under which BWC recordings are initially deemed "evidentiary" or "non-evidentiary" by police departments in their jurisdiction. - BWC Recording With No Tag: Problems can arise when an officer fails to tag a recording.
+For instance, the Dallas Police Department automatically deletes untagged footage after 90 days, 69 and Las Vegas after only 45 days.
+70 Failure to tag the footage may simply be an oversight by the officer, rather than any true evaluation of the evidentiary value of the recording.
 This limited period of retention significantly shortens the time for prosecutors to preserve potentially relevant evidence. - Evidentiary Retention Time: Various factors will determine how long a BWC recording marked as "evidentiary" is retained.
-While retention periods vary considerably from jurisdiction to jurisdiction, factors may include: - The crime charged 71 ; - o Pre-existing statutes that set retention times for criminal records; - The completion of the defendant's sentence; - The finality of appeal and post-conviction motions; and - Notification and agreement among all parties to destroy the recording.72
+While retention periods vary considerably from jurisdiction to jurisdiction, factors may include: - The crime charged71;